aminredfield/aminredfield/README.md

 ## Pinned projects

-Pinned repositories below are mostly **test assignments and small demo projects** created during hiring processes.
+Pinned repositories contain **test tasks and demo implementations**.

-They were built to demonstrate **functional solutions and problem-solving** rather than polished UI or production-level design.
+The focus was on functionality and architecture.
-Some parts (like layout or visual details) were intentionally kept simple.
+UI and styling were not the primary goal.

-Most real commercial projects are **private** due to NDA and client restrictions.
+Commercial projects are private.